Roberto Mancini: Management style

 During the period in which he has coached the Italy national team, Mancini has often used a 4–3–3 formation, and has instead developed a reputation for creating a "winning machine" while also playing more attractive, offensive–minded football with a greater emphasis on possession.
-The team scored a record thirty seven goals in the Euro 2020 qualifying matches, winning all ten of their games.
+The team scored a record thirty-seven goals in the Euro 2020 qualifying matches, winning all ten of their games.
 They subsequently scored three goals without conceding against Turkey in the opening game of Euro 2020, the first time they had ever scored three goals in a European Championship match; they also replicated this scoreline in the following group match victory against Switzerland.
 The team went on to score 13 goals in total during the final tournament (a record for Italy at a major tournament) en route to winning the title undefeated.
 He has also been known for giving opportunities to young players, with Nicolò Zaniolo and Sandro Tonali given call-ups to the national team even before making their debuts in Serie A. Promising young players like Nicolò Barella, Federico Chiesa and Moise Kean were also called up under him.
 Mancini built on the work of Maurizio Viscidi at youth level and Maurizio Sarri, Roberto De Zerbi and Gian Piero Gasperini in Serie A, using fluid passing in possession – built around the gameplay of the midfield trio of Marco Verratti, Jorginho and Nicolò Barella – and energetic pressing and counterpressing out of possession.

 Personal life

-Mancini is married to Federica Morelli, although reports in 2015 had stated they had been in the processes of separating.
+Mancini is married to Federica Morelli, although reports in 2015 had stated they had been in the process of separating.
 The couple have two sons and a daughter, Filippo, Andrea and Camilla, who have played in the Inter Milan Youth Sector ranks, where Filippo has played ten minutes in a Coppa Italia match.
 Filippo and Andrea have at one point been a part of Manchester City's under-21 youth team.
 Filippo trained with the club's youth/reserve team for several months during the 2007–08 season before Roberto was appointed as City's manager, while Andrea was signed by his father for the Elite Development Squad in November 2010 after being released from Bologna.
 Andrea was released at the end of the 2011–12 season.

 Mancini was estimated to have a personal wealth of £19 million in 2011.
-Mancini has joked about watching the soap opera Coronation Street to help improve his English.
+He joked in 2010 about watching the soap opera Coronation Street to help improve his English.
 Mancini has maintained a tradition of wearing a scarf of his club's colours.